BrewBlox/brewblox-documentation/docs/dev/decisions/20181112_docker_image_cleaning.md

 ENTRYPOINT ["python3", "-m", "brewblox_devcon_spark"]
 ```

 In the `brewblox-service` image we do not swap to `python:3.6-slim` after compilation.
-This allows `brewblox-devcon-spark` to import the `brewblox-service` as compiler image. <br>
+This allows `brewblox-devcon-spark` to import the `brewblox-service` as compiler image.\
 `brewblox-devcon-spark` now also has access to the `/wheeley` directory in `brewblox-service`, and can skip compiling all the dependencies it inherited from `brewblox-service`.

 ## Conclusion